 - Be aged 18 years or over (on the day you submit your application).

 - Applicants should be British Citizens, or passport holders from a full EU Member State.
 You can also apply if you're a Commonwealth citizen or foreign national who is resident in the UK with indefinite leave to remain.

 - You must have lived in the UK for three continuous years, immediately prior to application.

-- Not be a member of the British National Party (BNP) plus other organisations such as Combat 18 or The National Front.
+- Not be a member of the British National Party (BNP) or other organisations like Combat 18 or The National Front.

 - If you are struggling with debt, you may still be able to apply.
 You just need to supply us with evidence of your ability to manage your debts successfully.
 However, if you have any outstanding County Court Judgements or you are an un-discharged bankrupt, then you are automatically ineligible.